petter/swe-bench-english-norwegian/README.md

 - Redirecting stdin to prevent interactive prompts
 - Creating a temporary `opencode.json` config file in each repository with all permissions set to `"allow"` to avoid permission prompts
 - Each issue has a 10-minute timeout
+- Parsing JSON events from OpenCode to track token usage in real-time

 This means each task gets its own isolated execution environment where OpenCode operates directly within the repository context, just like a developer would work in that directory.

 The JSON events from OpenCode are parsed and stored along with the full output for analysis.
+Token usage is extracted from `usage` or `token_usage` events in the JSON stream.
 The config file is automatically cleaned up after execution.

 ### Requirements